readonlylink/readonlylink-reviews/src/en.md

 - [review-list]

-  - *Cicada Language Manual* is a `Manual` written by the author for a language he designed.

-    The language is both a *dependently typed programming language* and an *interactive theorem prover*.
+  - *Cicada Language Manual* is the author's manual for a language he designed, -- both a *dependently typed programming language* and an *interactive theorem prover*.

     ``` metadata